Psmths/windows-forensic-artifacts/file-activity/automatic-destinations.md

 The presence of an AutomaticDestinations file for an application implies that the application was executed and was used to open a file or save a new file.

 ### File - Path
 Within each AutomaticDestinations file is a list of recent files that were accessed, as well as a count of how many times each file was accessed using that specific application.
-Alongside this are timestamps corresponding to the first and most recent known times that the file was accessed using that application.
+Alongside this is the timestamp corresponding to the last known time each file was accessed by the application.

 For instance, when using JLECmd.exe (Eric Zimmerman) to analyze an AutomaticDestinations file for Excel, the following is seen: